ProgrammerNomad/Multi-Currency-Switcher-for-WooCommerce/README.md

-# Multi Currency Switcher for WooCommerce
+# WC Multi Currency Manager

-A WooCommerce plugin for multi-currency switching, designed to maximize international sales by allowing customers to view and pay in their local currency.
+A WooCommerce plugin for multi-currency management, designed to maximize international sales by allowing customers to view and pay in their local currency.

 ## Features
 - Add and manage multiple currencies with a clean, intuitive interface